LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D1-Bootstrap.md

 ## Other Popular Front-End Libraries and Frameworks

-These are libraries and frameworks that you could use with ASP.NET MVC
+These are libraries and frameworks that you could use with ASP.NET

 - [jQuery](http://jquery.com)
   jQuery is a fast, small, and feature-rich JavaScript library.
 It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers.
 With a combination of versatility and extensibility, jQuery has changed the way that millions of people write JavaScript. - from the jQuery web site